| | Vol. 16 No. 5

 students came to Argosy University/ Twin Cities as average students,

+she notes.
 Finally, it is worth remembering that Albert Einstein dropped

 out of high school with poor grades in history, geography and